soldasim/BOSS.jl/docs/src/types.md

 SamplingMAP
 ```

-The `RandomMAP` model fitter samples random parameter values from their priors.
+The `RandomFitter` model fitter samples random parameter values from their priors.
 It does NOT optimize for the most probable parameters in any way.
 This model fitter is provided solely for easy experimentation with BOSS.jl and should not be used to solve problems.

 ```@docs
-RandomMAP
+RandomFitter
 ```

 The `SampleOptMAP` model fitter combines the `SamplingMAP` and `OptimizationMAP`.
 It first samples many model parameter samples from their priors, and subsequently runs multiple optimization runs initiated at the best samples.